On the Convergence of Adaptive Gradient Methods for Nonconvex Optimization: Introduction

-Despite the successes of adaptive gradient methods for training deep neural networks, the convergence guarantees for these algorithms are mostly restricted to online convex optimization \citep{duchi2011adaptive, kingma2014adam,reddi2018convergence,chen2018closing}.
+Despite the successes of adaptive gradient methods for training deep neural networks, the convergence guarantees for these algorithms are mostly restricted to online convex optimization \citep{duchi2011adaptive, kingma2014adam,reddi2018convergence}.
 Therefore, there is a huge gap between existing online convex optimization guarantees for adaptive gradient methods and the empirical successes of adaptive gradient methods in nonconvex optimization.
 In order to bridge this gap, there are a few recent attempts to prove the nonconvex optimization guarantees for adaptive gradient methods.
-More specifically, \citet{basu2018convergence} proved the convergence rate of RMSProp and Adam when using deterministic gradient rather than stochastic gradient. \citet{li2018convergence} achieves convergence rate of AdaGrad, assuming the gradient is $L$-Lipschitz continuous. \citet{ward2018adagrad} proved the convergence rate of a simplified AdaGrad where the moving average of the norms of the gradient vectors is used to adjust the gradient vector in both deterministic and stochastic settings for smooth nonconvex functions.
-Nevertheless, the convergence guarantees in \citet{basu2018convergence,ward2018adagrad} are still limited to simplified algorithms.
-Another attempt to obtain the convergence rate under stochastic setting is prompted recently by \citet{zou2018convergence}, in which they only focus on the condition when the momentum vanishes.
+More specifically, \cite{basu2018convergence} proved the convergence rate of RMSProp and Adam when using deterministic gradient rather than stochastic gradient. \cite{li2018convergence} proved the convergence rate of AdaGrad, assuming the gradient is $L$-Lipschitz continuous. \cite{ward2018adagrad} proved the convergence rate of AdaGrad-Norm where the moving average of the norms of the gradient vectors is used to adjust the gradient vector in both deterministic and stochastic settings for smooth nonconvex functions.
+Nevertheless, the convergence guarantees in \cite{basu2018convergence,ward2018adagrad} are still limited to simplified algorithms.
+Another attempt to obtain the convergence rate under stochastic setting is prompted recently by \cite{zou2018convergence}, in which they only focus on the condition when the momentum vanishes. \cite{chen2018on} studies the convergence properties of adaptive gradient methods in the nonconvex setting, however, its convergence rate has a quadratic dependency on the problem dimension $d$. \cite{defossez2020convergence} proves the convergence of Adam and Adagrad in nonconvex smooth optimization under the assumption of almost sure uniform bound on the $L_\infty$ norm of the gradients.
+In this paper, we provide a fine-grained convergence analysis of the adaptive gradient methods.
+In particular, we analyze several representative adaptive gradient methods, i.e., AMSGrad \citep{reddi2018convergence}, which fixed the non-convergence issue in Adam and the RMSProp (fixed version via \citep{reddi2018convergence}), and prove its convergence rate for smooth nonconvex objective functions in the stochastic optimization setting.
+Moreover, existing theoretical guarantees for adaptive gradient methods are mostly bounds in expectation over the randomness of stochastic gradients, and are therefore only on-average convergence guarantees.
+In practice, however, the optimization algorithm is usually only run once, and therefore the performance cannot be guaranteed by the in-expectation bounds.
+To deal with this problem, we also provide high probability convergence rates for AMSGrad and RMSProp, which can characterize the performance of the algorithms on a single run.